 An overview of the process

-Before July 1, 2011, clergy disciplinary matters were brought to the bishop or the Standing Committee of the diocese.
-Effective July 1, 2011, under the revised canons, all matters will be reported to an intake officer (find contact information below).
+Under the revised canons, all matters will be reported to an intake officer (find contact information below).
 Matters might then be resolved through pastoral care, mediation, an agreement with the bishop, an investigation or any combination of these.
 An investigation may result in formal mediation, and, if necessary, a hearing.